Flood Warning issued for Bates by NWS - News Break

 Flood Warning issued for Bates by NWS

-Effective: 2021-05-20 14:12:00 CDT Expires: 2021-05-25 11:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
-Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
+Effective: 2021-05-20 20:38:00 CDT Expires: 2021-05-21 20:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Bates Forecast flooding changed from Minor to Moderate severity and increased in duration for the following rivers in Kansas Missouri Marais Des Cygnes River at La Cygne affecting Linn KS County.
-Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
-Forecast flooding increased from Minor to Moderate severity and increased in duration until late Tuesday morning The Flood Warning continues for the Marais Des Cygnes River near Trading Post. * From Thursday afternoon to late Tuesday morning. * At 8:01 PM CDT Wednesday the stage was 25.9 feet. * Flood stage is 27.0 feet. * Moderate flooding is forecast. * Forecast...The river is expected to rise above flood stage early tomorrow afternoon to a crest of 32.3 feet early Saturday afternoon.
-It will then fall below flood stage late Monday morning. * Impact...At 27.0 feet, Flooding of low-lying farmland occurs and water begins to affect Stateline Road north of the gauge.
-Fld Obs Forecasts Location Stg Stg Day/Time Thu Fri Sat 1am 1am 1am Marais Des Cygnes River Trading Post 27.0 25.9 Wed 8pm 26.2 28.1 31.9alerts.weather.gov
+Target Area: Bates The Flood Warning is extended for the following rivers in Kansas Marais Des Cygnes River at Osawatomie affecting Miami County.
+The Flood Warning continues for the following rivers in Kansas Missouri Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
+Marais Des Cygnes River at La Cygne affecting Linn KS County.
+The Flood Warning remains in effect The Flood Warning continues for the Marais Des Cygnes River near Trading Post. * Until further notice. * At 8:31 PM CDT Thursday the stage was 27.4 feet. * Flood stage is 27.0 feet. * Minor flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 32.4 feet Tuesday morning. * Impact...At 27.0 feet, Flooding of low-lying farmland occurs and water begins to affect Stateline Road north of the gauge.
+Fld Obs Forecasts Location Stg Stg Day/Time Fri Sat Sun 1am 1am 1am Marais Des Cygnes River Trading Post 27.0 27.4 Thu 8pm 27.9 29.8 30.3alerts.weather.gov